ePages-de/epages-docs/README.md

 # build distribution version
 $ jekyll build

-# check for death links and other bad stuff
+# check for death links and other bad stuff (this is executed by Jenkins on pull requests)
 $ rake test

 # publish